secnot/rectpack/README.md

 # rectpack [![Build Status](https://travis-ci.org/secnot/rectpack.svg?branch=master)](https://travis-ci.org/secnot/rectpack)

+Improvement of RectPack with preset items - Loc Nguyen

 Rectpack is a collection of heuristic algorithms for solving the 2D knapsack problem, also known as the bin packing problem.
 In essence packing a set of rectangles into the